filamentgroup/glyphhanger/README.md

 ### Use the spider to gather URLs from links

 Finds all the `<a href>` elements on the page with *local* (not external) links and adds those to the glyphhanger URLs.
+If you specify `--spider-limit`, `--spider` is assumed.

 ```
+> glyphhanger ./test.html --spider
-> glyphhanger ./test.html --spider --spider-limit=10
+> glyphhanger ./test.html --spider-limit=10

+# No limit
+> glyphhanger ./test.html --spider-limit=0
 ```

 Default `--spider-limit` is 10.
-Increasing this will increase the amount of time the task takes.
+Set to `0` for no limit.
+This will greatly affect how long the task takes.

 ### Additional options